 Instruction to TGbe Editor: Update 11be D2.1.1 P674L15 as shown below:

-The EHT-SIG field of an EHT MU PPDU sent to a single user and the EHT-SIG field of an EHT sounding NDP contains one EHT-SIG content channel and it is duplicated in each nonpunctured 20 MHz when the EHT PPDU is equal to or wider than 40 MHz.
+The EHT-SIG field of an EHT SU transmission and the EHT-SIG field of an EHT sounding NDP contains one EHT-SIG content channel and it is duplicated in each nonpunctured 20 MHz when the EHT PPDU is equal to or wider than 40 MHz.

 Instruction to TGbe Editor: Update 11be D2.1.1 P675L45 as shown below:

-As shown in Figure 36-34, in the non-OFDMA transmission to single user, the User Specific field contains one User field but there exists no user encoding block.
+As shown in Figure 36-34, the User Specific field in an EHT SU transmission contains one User field but there exists no user encoding block.

 Instruction to TGbe Editor: Update 11be D2.1.1 P676L15 as shown below:

-Figure 36-34—EHT-SIG content channel format for non-OFDMA transmission to a single user
+Figure 36-34—EHT-SIG content channel format for an EHT SU transmission

 36.3.12.8.4 Common field for non-OFDMA transmission